-Counties or parts thereof with a bag limit of one Class N or NN deer in antlerless season
+Counties or parts thereof with a bag limit of one Class N or NN deer in antierless season

-Eighteen counties or parts thereof have an unlimited number of Class N or NN stamps for resident and nonresident antlerless deer hunting (see pages 15 and 19).
+Nineteen counties or parts thereof have an unlimited number of Class N or NN stamps for resident and nonresident antlerless deer hunting (see pages 16 and 20).
 No application is necessary for these counties.
 Hunters may take one antlerless (Class N or NN) deer in each county or part thereof in this group of counties, not to exceed the annual statewide bag limit of three antlerless (Class N or NN) deer.
-See pages 17-18 and 19 for antlerless regulations on WMAs and other public lands.
+See pages 18, 19 and 20 for antlerless regulations on WMAs and other public lands.